maanijou/imageservice/README.md

 # Image Service

 Yet another image service for you!
+Use this service to handle image upload and downloads in your projects.

 ![example workflow name](https://github.com/maanijou/imageservice/workflows/Go/badge.svg)